 In the spring term of 1999, Colgate University approved a new Academic Honor Code that went into effect in the fall term of 2000.
 The Academic Honor Code itself appears below, and all Colgate students are expected to be familiar with the code and abide by it.
 At the time of matriculation, all students are required to read and sign the Academic Honor Code.
-For a more extensive discussion of academic dishonesty, refer to The Colgate University Academic Honor Code, a booklet provided to students at the start of their first year.
-Additional copies may be obtained from the Office of the Dean of the College in McGregory Hall.
+For a more extensive discussion of academic dishonesty, refer to The Colgate University Academic Honor Code, a publication provided to students at the start of their first year.
+Additional copies may be obtained from the Office of the Dean of the College in 103 McGregory Hall.

 The Academic Honor Code

 At Colgate University, we believe honesty and integrity are fundamental in a community dedicated to learning, personal development, and a search for understanding.
 We revere these values and hold them essential in promoting personal responsibility, moral and intellectual leadership, and pride in ourselves and our University.